ethereum/EIPs/EIPS/eip-###.md

     /**
      * @notice Mint basic tpNFT without description and hashedProof to the address 'to'.
-     * During mint, the createTimestamp of tpNFT will also be set.
+     * During mint, the createTimestamp of tpNFT MUST be updated to the current block timestamp.
      * @dev NFTs assigned to the zero address are considered invalid,
      * and this function throws for queries about the zero address.
      * @param to the address the new tpNFT to receive.